What's a Swedish Dishcloth?

 Many so-called “Swedish Dishcloths” available online are knock-off products (often made in China).
 These are inferior quality products with substandard material and printing methods.
 There is a lack of transparency in their production and manufacturing.

+We're the real deal!
 We use authentic, patented Swedish Dishcloth material for genuine quality and impact.
+Read our press release to learn more.